 The welfare effects on the FTA partner countries are shown to be mostly positive though generally small, but there are some indications of potentially disruptive employment shifts in some partner countries.
 The results further suggest that there would be trade diversion and detrimental welfare effects in some non-member countries/regions.
-It also appears that, while FTA partners may gain from the bilateral FTAs, because of "hub-and-spoke" arrangements, they may be adversely affected by other FTAs that have been negotiated.
+It also appears that, while FTA partners may gain from the bilateral FTAs, they may be adversely affected because of overlapping "hub-and-spoke" arrangements due to other discriminatory FTAs that have been negotiated.